 This course provides a foundation in the theory and practice of management in the administrative office.
 Emphasis is on basic concepts, problem solving, and communications.
+E-mail, the Internet and Presentation Graphics (Power Point) will be utilized.
 In addition, issues related to staffing, productivity, job analysis, and integrating automated services is studied.
-Some assignments simulate on-the-job experience or be completed through study of administrative offices in the community.
-Prerequisite: OT 239, equivalent experience, or permission of instructor.
+Some assignments simulate on the job experience or be completed through study of administrative offices in the community.
+Prerequisite: CS 104 or 106, equivalent experience, or permission of instructor.
 Hours of class per week: 3.